 Many Medicare beneficiaries never come close to reaching the deductible since Medicare covers the total cost of most preventive services.
 Of course, prices can be significant if admitted to the hospital.

-The inpatient Medicare Part A deductible is $1,600 per benefit period, meaning you can pay quite a bit upfront.
-Once you reach the $2,700 in out-of-pocket spending on eligible healthcare services, then the plan pays the remaining qualifying expenses.
+The inpatient Medicare Part A deductible is $1,632 per benefit period, meaning you can pay quite a bit upfront.
+The plan pays the remaining qualifying expenses once you reach the $2,700 in out-of-pocket spending on eligible healthcare services.

-If you’re considering this type of policy to save money monthly, it’s essential to have the funds available for costly hospitalization.
+If you’re considering this type of policy to save money monthly, having the funds available for costly hospitalization is essential.

 So, even though you sign up for a Medigap plan, you still have your Medicare benefits.
 The private Medigap health insurance is a separate policy that works alongside your Medicare.